Amy M. Burns

 Elementary Music Technology and Integration

-Although Earth Day is not yet here, it is always important to keep the 3Rs in mind.
+With Earth Day next week, it is always important to keep the 3Rs in mind.
 In particular, we refer to the principles of Reduce, Reuse, and Recycle.
 Jack Johnson's song of the same name is composed of two basic chords - C and G. The C chord is a great starting point for beginners on the ukulele.
 This song can be a valuable tool for students to learn G.

 Teaching the Play-Along: Tips and Tricks